LiaPlayground/LiaScript-User-Symposium-2023/00_Lessons_learned.md

 + Are their new template implementations probably interesting for my work?
 + ...

-Let's focus on public Github Repositories for
+Let's focus on public Github Repositories ...

-### Method
+### Aggregation method

 ```
   Select
     + all github repositories
     + all github files
   ...  menitioning LiaScript or corresponding URLs
 ```

+I used the [pygithub](https://github.com/PyGithub/PyGithub) library to access the Github API.

+### Data set

+### Data analysis